Skip to main content

 Why I picked Cin7 Core: I chose Cin7 Core because it is specifically designed for small businesses that operate across multiple sales channels.
 Its comprehensive feature set, which includes inventory management, point of sale, B2B portal, commerce integration, and robust reporting, caters to the diverse needs of modern sellers.
 What makes Cin7 Core different is its ability to integrate with a variety of B2B portal sites and offer additional POS registers as add-ons.

-Integrations include Shopify, Quickbooks, Amazon, and Xero.
-Developer APIs are also available to build custom integrations with, and integrations with 3PL and EDI systems are available for when you need to scale.
+Integrations include Shopify, QuickBooks, Amazon, and Xero.
+Developer APIs are available for custom integrations, along with support for 3PL and EDI systems to help businesses scale effectively.

 Pros and cons